digital-land/design.digital-land.info/application/templates/prototypes/guidance/version-1/specifications/article-4-direction.md

 The references of the article 4 direction rules that apply to this area, as found in the Planning Data article 4 direction list.

-If the rule you need does not exist in our list, please contact [digitalland@levellingup.gov.uk](digitalland@levellingup.gov.uk).
+If the rule you need does not exist in our list, please contact [digitalland@communities.gov.uk](digitalland@communities.gov.uk).

 Example: `A4Dr1;A4Dr2`